“No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”

 I often tell my students it is a good year when a person never has to see a doctor or a lawyer.
 My father, at 78 years of age, is generally in good health.
 But his life is a series of going to the doctor for this issue or that condition.
 I will be there soon, too.
 Twenty years is not so long.

 And I have less intellectual curiosity now.
 Less openness to the world in general.
 In my twenties I taught myself Spanish and traveled much and was interested in foreign cultures.
 My mind and heart were open to the wider world.
-I used to enjoy PRI’s “The World” radio program.
+I read widely and was intrigued by almost everything and wanted to know more.
+I used to enjoy PRI’s “The World” radio program, believe it or not.
+I paid attention to what happens in small countries far from home.
 Now I hear feminists or human rights activists argue for changes in patriarchal Afghani or Pakistani culture or some other problem in some other place and I think, “Yes, I agree with you.
 I am on your side.
 But that is a long way away and they have their way, we have ours.
 Good luck in your struggle.
 But I am not paying much attention.”
 Wars and rumors of war — another bumptious person with an opinion — “told by an idiot, full of sound and fury, signifying nothing” — “where ignorant armies clash by night.”
 Angry persons raising their voices.
 Or raising their fists.

 In this, I am weary.
 I have grown jaded.
 Tired.

 Live and let live, I say.
 If at all possible.

-All I care about at this point are my two daughters, their futures, myself and my wife, and immediate friends and family.
+All I really care about at this point are my two daughters, their futures, myself and my wife, and immediate friends and family.
 Then come my students and others in varying degrees.
 After this, I have little energy and less time.

 And hello sixth decade of life!